-With nine FIFA World Cup triumphs between them, Brazil and Italy are the two most successful countries in the tournament's history.
-As the teams prepare to meet tonight in a Stade de Genève friendly, UEFA.com recalls four famous matches between the sides.
+With nine FIFA World Cup triumphs between them, Brazil and Italy are the two most successful countries on the planet.
+As the teams prepare to meet on Saturday in the FIFA Confederations Cup – a day over four years since the Seleção defeated the Azzurri 3-0 in the 2009 group stage, a result which eliminated Marcello Lippi's squad – UEFA.com recalls four famous matches between the sides.

 Italy 2-1 Brazil, FIFA World Cup semi-final, 16 June 1938